Architecture

 If the batch contains a Cairo 1 custom compute module, we need to parse task results and the batched results root, then reformat the file to include proofs, tasks, and results that will be used on the server.

 The Data Processor Cairo program validates the results returned by the Data Processor preprocess step.
-The program runs in 3 stages.
+The program runs in three stages:

-Compute: Perform the specified computation over the verified data.
-E.g. avg if a user's Ether balance
+Compute: Performs the specified computation over the verified data (e.g., calculating the average of a user's Ether balance).

 Pack: Once the results are computed, the task and result are added to a Merkle tree.
 This allows multiple tasks to be computed in one execution.